K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 $ cf bind-service {My App Name} {My Service Name}
 ````
 - My App Name: In the example above, service_egov_common_juso_sampleApp.
 Talks about the unique name of My App.
-- My Service Name: The name given when provisioning for the Service.
+- My Service Name: The name is given when provisioning for the Service.

 When the connection is successful, it asks the app for a restage.
 Currently, the app and service are not bound.
 To check if they are properly bound, restaging is required.
 ````